upbound/docs/content/spaces/backup-and-restore.md

 ```

 <!-- vale off -->
 For more information about other cloud provider credentials and formats, review [the Thanos storage project documentation](https://github.com/thanos-io/thanos/blob/main/docs/storage.md).
+The [Thanos storage project](https://thanos.io/) is how Upbound implements object storage and handles control plane backups.
 <!-- vale on -->

 #### Shared backup